GuitarMusashi616/MinMaxPathways/README.md

 # MinMaxPathways
-Undefeated Pathways AI - now with color and theme song!
+Undefeated Pathways AI
+> now with *color* and *theme song*!

+Play a game against the AI

 Setup:
 1) clone the repository